jwennerstrum1/CS598-FinalProject/README.md

 # CS598-FinalProject
 ## Background
-Our Final Project replicates the work of Zaghir et al in the paper [https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8982755/](Real-world Patient Trajectory Prediction from Clinical Notes Using Artificial Neural Networks and UMLS-Based Extraction of Concepts).
+Our Final Project replicates the work of Zaghir et al in the paper [Real-world Patient Trajectory Prediction from Clinical Notes Using Artificial Neural Networks and UMLS-Based Extraction of Concepts](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8982755/).
 The source code for the original author's work can be found at the following link: https://github.com/JamilProg/patient_trajectory_prediction/

 ## Quick UMLS Processing